Jump to:Page Content

 Kirsten Gillibrand Senatorial Campaign 2012 | New York City, NY

-Alexandra Goujon will spend her summer as an Intern Fellow on the senatorial campaign of U.S. Senator Kirsten E. Gillibrand (D-NY) for her reelection in 2012 in the State of New York.
-Campaign work will depend on the day-to-day priorities.
-Alexandra’s objective is to experience as much as possible from a professional, fast paced campaign.
-Her diverse tasks will include work in the 5 main departments of the NY office.
-In field, Alexandra will aid the staff with the preparation of all field activities and events the Senator will be attending.
-In finance, she will support the finance staff with fundraising activities and donor communication.
-Alexandra will work with the research department and the media department by watching media coverage of the Senator, drafting letters to be read at events, drafting scripts for videos for the Senator's recording and helping create packages for Democratic booths across the state.
-She will also aid the political department by assisting with some local races that the Senator will support as well as tracking and watching all city-wide and state-wide political events.
-Apart from these very diverse responsibilities based on the day-to-day needs of the Senator and the campaign, Alexandra will be in charge of a longer-term project which will materialize into a report to be given to the campaign and presented to the Senator.
+Alexandra Goujon worked as an Intern Fellow on the senatorial campaign of U.S. Senator Kirsten E. Gillibrand (D-NY) for her reelection in 2012 in the State of New York.
+Alexandra’s objective was to experience as much as possible of a professional, fast-paced campaign.
+Her diverse tasks included work within the 5 main departments of the NY office.
+In field, Alexandra assisted the staff with the preparation of all field activities and events the Senator attended.
+In finance, she supported the finance staff with fundraising activities and donor communication.
+Alexandra worked with the research department and the media department by watching media coverage of the Senator, drafting letters to be read at events, drafting scripts for videos for the Senator's recording, and helping create packages for Democratic booths across the state.
+She also aided the political department by assisting with some local races that the Senator supported as well as tracking and watching all city-wide and state-wide political events.
+Apart from these very diverse responsibilities based on the day-to-day needs of the Senator and the campaign, Alexandra was in charge of a longer-term project which materialized into a report that was given to the campaign and presented to the Senator.

 Office of the Mayor of New Orleans | New Orleans, LA

-This summer, September Hargrove will be interning with the New Orleans Mayor’s Office.
-She will be working directly with Aimee Quirk, Advisor to the Mayor on Economic Development, and Norman Roussell, Director of Supplier Diversity, implementing the recommendations from her Policy Analysis Exercise (PAE) to increase the number of women and minority owned business awarded city contracts.
-Specifically, September will assist in the development of policies and procedures to build the capacity of the Office of Supplier Diversity and coordinate a citywide forum under the theme of the role of women in re-building New Orleans to identify opportunities for women owned businesses in city contracting.
+September Hargrove interned with the New Orleans Mayor’s Office.
+She worked directly with Aimee Quirk, Advisor to the Mayor on Economic Development, and Norman Roussell, Director of Supplier Diversity, implementing the recommendations from her Policy Analysis Exercise (PAE) to increase the number of women- and minority-owned business awarded city contracts.
+Specifically, September assisted in the development of policies and procedures to build the capacity of the Office of Supplier Diversity and coordinate a citywide forum under the theme of the role of women in re-building New Orleans to identify opportunities for women-owned businesses in city contracting.